esl/MongooseIM/doc/operation-and-maintenance/MongooseIM-metrics.md

     <h3>`histogram`</h3>

-    A histogram collects values and exposes the number of observations and their sum (as counters), along with the 50th, 75th, 90th, 95th, 99th, and 99.9th percentiles with 1% accuracy.
+    A histogram collects values over a 60-second sliding window and exposes the number of observations and their sum (as counters), along with the 50th, 75th, 90th, 95th, 99th, and 99.9th percentiles with 1% accuracy.

     **Example:**
         ```